Santhosh-Kumar-2004/seo-saas-landing-page/README.md

 # Contributions are welcome!
 If you’d like to improve the UI, add new sections, or optimize performance, feel free to fork this repo and submit a PR.

+## 📄 License
+This project is licensed under the MIT License – feel free to use and customize it.